COVID beds run short in St Petersburg as Russian vaccine rollout gathers pace | Health

 Oleg Ergashev, deputy governor in the city - Russia's second largest and President Vladimir Putin's birthplace - said just 4% of the beds allocated to COVID patients were vacant.
 "We understand that additional capacities need to be deployed," he told local television late on Tuesday.

-The city of around 5 million people has recorded more than 185,000 infections and 6,529 deaths since the start of the pandemic - compared with, respectively, more than 2,730,000 and 48,500 nationwide.
-Authorities said 596 people had died from COVID-19 across the country in the past 24 hours.
+The city of around 5 million people has recorded 6,529 deaths since the start of the pandemic, compared with 48,564 nationwide.
+Sergei Sobyanin, the mayor of Moscow, told the city's parliament there were about 12,000 people hospitalised there with the virus, leaving a reserve of around 5,000 vacant beds.

 - READ MORE ON: